prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 Choose your vectordb and provide the connection details.

-When you choose the vector databe, the Vector Db IP address and Port numbers are populated based on the default installations.
+When you choose the vector database, the Vector Db IP address and Port numbers are populated based on the default installations.
 You can change this based on your setup.

-Your vector database should be configured for authentications.
+Your vector database should be configured for authentication.
 In the case of Qdrant, Weaviate, Typesense an API Key is required.
-For Milvus a user-id , password combination is provided.
+For Milvus a user-id , password combination should be configured.

-The vector dimension size should be specified based on the LLM you plan to use.
+The vector dimension size should be specified based on the LLM you plan to use to encode text as vector embeddings.
 Example: for Open AI "text-embedding-ada-002" this should be configured as 1536, which is the size of the vector returned by  OpenAI embedding service.

 The default collection name created in the vector database is aiwhisprContentChunkMap.
 You can specify your own collection name.